Make-School-Courses/SPD-2.3-Onboarding/README.md

 ## Course Description

 This course prepares students to onboard to a development job and to navigate the time between joining a company and making valuable contributions to the codebase; commonly known as ramping.
-Building on best practices from company onboarding programs or Ramp Camps, the course covers common architectures and tools that large codebases use to operate including continuous integration with Travis CI, code reviews, server admin, and containers using Docker.
+Building on best practices from company onboarding programs or Ramp Camps, the course covers common architectures and tools that large codebases use to operate including continuous integration with Travis CI, code reviews, server admin.

-The course also covers topics one must master to have a successful life as a working professional:  personal finance and health and wellness.
-Students build their own personal financial model to inform their decisions reguarding their spending and savings.
-Students also gain an understanding of insurance, credit, taxation, compound interest, infliaction as well as other key concepts in personal finance.
+The course also covers topics one must master to have a successful life as a working professional, such as personal finance, financial models, using spreadsheets, and the science of habit formation, health and wellness.

-Additionally, the course covers science-backed practices to improve one's health and wellness.
-We devote a few class sessions to exposing students to best practices.

-## Course Specifics

-Weeks to Completion:  7 <br>
-Total Seat Hours:  37.5 hours <br>
-Total Out-of-Class Hours: 75 hours <br>
-Total Hours: 112.5 hours <br>
-Units:  3 units <br>
-Delivery Method:  Residential <br>
-Class Sessions:  14 classes, 7 labs

 ## Prerequisites:

-SPD 2.2
+None

-## Learning Objectives
+## Learning Outcomes

 Students by the end of the course will be able to ...